kainjow/Mustache/README.md

 For Linux and OS X, run `make`.
 For older versions of OS X you may need to build with `make tests_mac`.

-For Visual Studio 2013 (CMake 2.8+ required) open a Visual Studio Command Prompt, then:
+For Visual Studio 2013 (CMake 2.8+ required) open a command prompt, then:

     cmake .
     cmake --build .